thevlada/github-repo-explorer/README.md

 - **Build Stage**: Installs dependencies and builds the React application
 - **Production Stage**: Serves the built application with Nginx
 - **Optimizations**: Minimal Alpine Linux images, static asset caching

+**Environment Variables in Docker**: Use `--env-file .env` when running the container to pass environment variables.

 ## 🤝 Contributing